-Eight years after the Joker's reign of anarchy, the Dark Knight is forced to return from his imposed exile to save Gotham City from the brutal guerrilla terrorist Bane with the help of the enigmatic Catwoman.
+Eight years after the Joker's reign of anarchy, the Dark Knight, with the help of the enigmatic Selina, is forced from his imposed exile to save Gotham City, now on the edge of total annihilation, from the brutal guerrilla terrorist Bane.

 Dom Cobb is a skilled thief, the absolute best in the dangerous art of extraction, stealing valuable secrets from deep within the subconscious during the dream state, when the mind is at its most vulnerable.
 Cobb's rare ability has made him a coveted player in this treacherous new world of corporate espionage, but it has also made him an international fugitive and cost him everything he has ever loved.
 Now Cobb is being offered a chance at redemption.
 One last job could give him his life back but only if he can accomplish the impossible - inception.
 Instead of the perfect heist, Cobb and his team of specialists have to pull off the reverse: their task is not to steal an idea but to plant one.
 If they succeed, it could be the perfect crime.
 But no amount of careful planning or expertise can prepare the team for the dangerous enemy that seems to predict their every move.
 An enemy that only Cobb could have seen coming.
 Written by

 Warner Bros.
 Pictures

 879 of 1,359 people found this review helpful.

 Was this review helpful to you?